What is revenue statistics?

-- Converted tickets: pre-sale that were followed by the sale within 7 days;
+- Converted tickets: Tickets that were followed by a sale within 5 days;

-- Conversion rate: ratio between pre-sale tickets and converted tickets;
+- Conversion rate: Ratio between created and converted tickets;

 Revenue statistics allow you to measure how much money your support team is generating by helping customers through the purchasing journey.

-You can also track breakdown of sales metrics per agent ("Sales per agent") and number of pre-sale and converted tickets per day ("Pre-sale and converted tickets per day").
+You can also track breakdown of sales metrics per agent ("Sales per agent") and number of new tickets and converted tickets per day ("Sales per day").

-It is always available for all parameters to adjust the ticket channel and period of time you need to check.
+It is always possible for all statistics to adjust the ticket channel and period of time you need to check.

-Here is the preview of Revenue Statistics in Gorgias dashboard.
-Navigate over to Statistics by using the menu on the top left and select " Revenue (Beta)" from the drop down.
+Here is the preview of Revenue Statistics in the Gorgias dashboard.
+Navigate over to Statistics by using the menu on the top left and select " Revenue" from the drop down.

 What are the benefits of this feature?